BMLT Crumb Widget

 An embeddable NA meeting finder widget for any website.

-Live Demo
+Live Demo GitHub QA Tests

 Overview

-Crumb Widget is a self-contained JavaScript widget that queries a BMLT root server and renders a fully featured meeting finder — search, filters, list view, and an interactive map.
+Crumb Widget is a self-contained JavaScript widget that queries a BMLT server and renders a fully featured meeting finder — search, filters, list view, and an interactive map.

 It ships as a single JavaScript file with all CSS injected at runtime.
 No stylesheets, no build steps, no framework required on the host page.